Remember: A Tribute to Wes Montgomery: Reception

 In a review for AllMusic, Ronnie D. Lankford, Jr. wrote: "Remember: A Tribute to Wes Montgomery... isn't so much an album that seeks to mimic the style of another guitarist, but a loving tribute that reflects without copying Montgomery's style...
 For Martino and Montgomery fans, and for anyone who loves good guitar music, Remember is a well-conceived and executed album."
 The authors of the Penguin Guide to Jazz Recordings called the album "an amazing turnaround," and commented: "Instead of another tiresome, rote homage to a deceased star, Martino has put up one of his greatest records."
 They concluded that Martino "has simply never sounded better."

 Writing for The Guardian, John Fordham stated: "Martino... is good enough in his own right to attempt a replication and make something out of it that does both him and Montgomery credit...
 Straightahead swing, but at its classiest."
 John Kelman, in an article for All About Jazz, wrote: "The playing is never less than stellar...
 Martino's understanding of Montgomery's style runs deep, but this is no mere imitative homage.
 Martino pays the greatest tribute possible by managing to get right inside Montgomery's appealing style... without losing sight of the advanced chromatic approach that has defined Martino's style since nearly the beginning...
 Musically speaking, Remember is highly recommended — it's one of Martino's strongest efforts since his 1987 comeback, in fact, a modern master paying respect to a past legend and acknowledging an unequivocal debt."
-John Heidt, in an article for Vintage Guitar (magazine), commented: "The songs here are instantly recognizable, but still, Martino makes them his own...
+John Heidt, in an article for Vintage Guitar, commented: "The songs here are instantly recognizable, but still, Martino makes them his own...
 This is one that Pat – and Wes – can be proud of."